vjanelle/polyglottalk/notes/language_basics.md

 #### Attributes

-A attribute is a parameter, and will be available in your class or defined type as the same name, preceeding with a _$_.
+A attribute is a parameter, and will be available in your class or defined type as the same name, preceding with a _$_.
 For example, the __home__ attribute in the example will be available as _$home_ in the DSL.

 ### Working example